cyral-quickstart/quickstart-sidecar-cloudformation-ec2/README.md

 ### Parameters

-See the full list of parameters in the [module's documentation page](https://github.com/cyralinc/sidecar-cloudformation-ec2).
+See the full list of parameters in the parameters section of the [deployment template](./cft_sidecar.yaml).

+### 1-click upgrade

+This quick start supports [1-click upgrade](https://cyral.com/docs/sidecars/manage/upgrade#1-click-upgrade).
+To enable the 1-click upgrade feature, leave the variable `SidecarVersion` empty.
+If you prefer to block this feature instead, assign the desired sidecar version to `SidecarVersion`.

 ### Advanced